-Although men have a slightly higher smoking prevalence (18.3 percent) than women (14.9 percent), the difference is not statistically significant when confidence intervals are considered.
+In 2022, men have a slightly higher smoking prevalence (14.4 percent) than women (11.6 percent).
+This difference is statistically different.
 There are also no statistically significant differences by race or ethnicity.

 Smoking has significantly decreased over the past decade among 18-24 year old adults, at least partly because smoking had decreased among high school students who have now entered the adult sample.
-In 2018, only 10.5 percent of respondents in the 18-24 age group reported smoking cigarettes (down from 26.9% a decade ago).
-The age group with the highest cigarette smoking prevalence (22.4 percent) is now adults between the ages of 35-44.
-Only 8.5 percent of adults age 65 and older are smokers.
+The age group with the highest cigarette smoking prevalence (21.9 percent) is now adults between the ages of 35-44.
+Only 7.7 percent of adults ages 65 and older are smokers.

 Although the BRFS does not ask at what age adults initiated smoking, the Division of Public Health conducts a companion survey called the Adult Tobacco Survey (ATS).
-According to the 2017 ATS, among adults who currently smoke, 72 percent first tried smoking before age 18, and 17.2 percent first tried smoking after they turned 18 but before age 21.
+According to the 2022 ATS, among adults who currently smoke, 72.7 percent first tried smoking before age 18, and 21.5 percent first tried smoking after they turned 18 but before age 21.